codatio/codat-docs/docs/lending/guides/loan-writeback/repay-invoice-finance.md

 1. [Create a transfer](/lending/guides/loan-writeback/repay-invoice-finance#create-transfer) from the lender's bank account to the borrower's to account for the oustanding amount less fees.

-2. To record interest or fees, [create a direct cost](/lending/guides/loan-writeback/repay-inoice-finance#create-direct-cost) against the lender's bank account.
+2. To record interest or fees, [create a direct cost](/lending/guides/loan-writeback/repay-invoice-finance#create-direct-cost) against the lender's bank account.

-3. To update the invoice as paid, [create a payment](/lending/guides/loan-writeback/repay-inoice-finance#create-payment) in the lender's bank account.
+3. To update the invoice as paid, [create a payment](/lending/guides/loan-writeback/repay-invoice-finance#create-payment) in the lender's bank account.

-4. [Create bank transactions](/lending/guides/loan-writeback/repay-inoice-finance#create-bank-transactions) to keep the lender's bank account transactions in sync.
+4. [Create bank feed transactions](/lending/guides/loan-writeback/repay-invoice-finance#create-bank-feed-transactions) to represent the transfer, direct cost and invoice payment in the lender's bank account.

 ```mermaid
 sequenceDiagram